 Looking after small children has always been a great way for teens to make money.
 With parents working from home and regular childcare routines disrupted, there will be many opportunities this summer.
-The American Red Cross has online babysitting classes – with curriculum designed for teens as young as 11 – that only take a few hours to complete.
+The American Red Cross has online babysitting classes — with a curriculum designed for teens as young as 11 — that only takes a few hours to complete.
 This would provide your teen with safety awareness and a useful credential to present to parents.

 9. Sports Referee

-Many children’s sports programs have been canceled, but when they restart teens can earn money refereeing soccer, hockey, basketball, volleyball, softball and baseball and other sports both in local league games and in tournaments.
+Many children’s sports programs have been canceled, but when they restart teens can earn money refereeing soccer, hockey, basketball, volleyball, softball baseball, and other sports both in local league games and in tournaments.
 For teens who play and love a sport and know it well, this is an easy role to slip into and can start as early as middle school.

 10. Digital Learning Assistant